Breakfast Camping Recipes

 Mix above ingredients except oil and place in a good zip bag.

-Add 2/3 cup water and 1 tbsp oil to the dry ingredients and stir slowly.
+Add ⅔-cup water and 1 Tbsp. oil to the dry ingredients and stir slowly.
 Can also be mixed in zip bag.
-Spoon onto greased, warmed pan for about 10 min on each side.
+Spoon onto greased, warmed pan for about 10 minutes on each side.
 Serve with honey, jam or your favorite pancake syrup.

 Chocolate Chip Plopcakes